YanLitao/fastDP/Performance_Results.md

 ![different number gpu scratch](re3.png)

-**analysis:**
-Since we are using strong scaling to calculate GPU speedup, each GPU will handle a smaller part of data as the number of GPU increases.
-Here we can see that the time of each epoch decreases is almost proportional to the number of GPU increases.
-However, we haven’t achieved ideally linear speedup because of data partition and communication overheads.
+As we can see, Version 2 of the distributed training program achieves  similar and sometimes even better performance than the Version 1 (package version) of the data.
+Given the fact that `DistributedDataParallel` module is an official, well-tested and well-optimized version, this shows that our implementation of AllReduce algorithm is a success and has great scalability.

-### Experiment with Different Distributations of GPU
+### Experiment with Different Distributations of GPUs

  **package version:**